valdenicio22/ioasys-books/README.md

 - [Author](#author)

 ## Overview
+Pre-register user: desafio@ioasys.com.br<br />
+Password: 12341234

 ### The challenge

 Users should be able to:

-- Login with user access already registered
+- Login with user already registered
 - See all books from the API on the homepage
 - Click on a book card to see more detailed information on a separate modal
 - Navigate between pages to see more books